abdirahmanjama/deprecated-portfolio-v1/README.md

 ## Purpose

 This project was created so I could experiment with different technologies in an environment outside production.
-If there's a particular technology I am interested in I will try it on this project.
+If there's a particular technology I am interested in I will try it out on this project.
 I am a firm believer of learning by doing - hence why I wanted to build a website from the ground up to see what level I am currently at with regards to front end development.

 ## Future work